ruthrootz/azure-certifications-study-notes/az-900/alan-rodrigues-udemy-course.md

     - there are a bunch of built-in roles in Azure
 - Azure policies
     - initiative is linked to subscription
-    - initiative is a group of policies you want to comply with
+    - initiative is a group of policies you want to apply
-    - Policy dashboard will show if you're compliant or not
+    - you choose whether to apply policies to the subscription or the resource level

 ### Azure pricing and support